ci-team/theory-of-everything/q-i-archives/kb/14/channel-and-here-considered-harmful.md

 ### Critical remark

-Note that the important step here is to promote the keyword or user group to the people outside of the team.
+Note that the crucial step here is to promote the keyword or user group to the people outside of the team.
 It needs to be discoverable the same way as e-mail address or Jira project.
+Add it to any landing page your team owns.

-We found it the most effective when you add line "To contact A-Team use keyword 'a-team'" to the #a-team-channel topic.
+We also  found it most effective to announce important keywords in the channel topic.
+Simply add line *“To contact A-Team use keyword **a-team**”* to the **#a-team-channel** topic and after some time people will learn to use it.

 ## Benefits